ssardina-agts/elevator-sarl-mw/README.md

 Once the middlware is ready, you can compile + install it in your local maven repository (e.g., `~/.m2`) via `mvn clean install`.
 To just produce the JAR file (to then be used in another SARL Controller project), run `mvn clean package` and the JAR file will be installed under `target/`.

+Remember that maven configuration file `pom.xml` uses environment variable `SARL_VERSION` to extract the SARL version that needs to be used.

 ## USING THE MIDDLEWARE